philsturgeon/phil.tech/src/content/alien-status-extraordinary-again.md

   here it is.
 tags: [personal]
 date: '2014-11-15 22:08:00'
-# TODO: what is disqus identifier?
+comments: true
-# alias: blog/2014/11/alien-status-extraordinary-again/
+disqus_identifier: alien-status-extraordinary-again
-# comments: true
+alias: blog/2014/11/alien-status-extraordinary-again/
-# disqus_identifier: alien-status-extraordinary-again
+alias_1: personal/2014/11/15/alien-status-extraordinary-again/
 ---

 A few months ago I wrote a bit of an [emotional article about my visa status,](/blog/2014/08/i-was-an-extraordinary-alien-for-a-week) and how I was in a bit of a pickle.
 A few people since have wanted an update, so here it is.